neondatabase/website/content/docs/guides/schema-diff.md

 ## Limitations

-Schema Diff is currently unable to compare branches that are protected under an IP Allow list..
-If you need to compare a protected branch, consider temporarily removing the IP Allow list to permit Schema Diff.
+Schema Diff is currently unable to compare branches that are protected under an IP Allow list.
+If you need to compare a protected branch, consider temporarily removing the IP Allow list to allow the Schema Diff comparison.
 Alternatively, if you are comparing non-primary branches, you can temporarily enable "Allow unrestricted access to non-primary branches" in the [IP Allow](/docs/manage/projects#configure-ip-allow) settings.